Gain access to personalized product screening, the best pricing, rewards, and more!

 How to Catch a Vole with a Live Trap

 Voles are rodents, and they may look like a mouse at first glance.
-The unfortunate truth about voles is that if you spot one, there are probably more hiding.
+The unfortunate truth about voles is that if you spot one, there is probably more hiding.
 These tiny pests can cause extensive damage to trees, lawns, and gardens.
 One method of removing a vole from your property is using a live trap to catch and release the animal.
 Live trapping is a safe and effective way to keep animals away from your home.

 If you want to catch a vole with a live trap, read this guide for instructions and product recommendations.